Mar Elias Educational Institutions: History

 The institution is a secular school, started as a high school and a kindergarten in the early 1980s.
 A technical community college was later added for a short period until it closed, and afterwards an elementary and junior high schools were added.
 No Jewish students have been enrolled for several years.
 In December 2015, the Institution was named a "Peace Academy" of the Heavenly Culture, World Peace, Restoration of Light (HWPL).

 Mar Elias High School

 The high school is considered the centerpiece of the Mar Elias Institutions.
 There are more than 1200 students from all over Galilee enrolled in its classes.
 The high school serves Muslim (60%), Christian (40%), and a few Druze students.
 Jewish students no longer attend MEEI, however a few Jewish teachers are on staff.

-The students of Mar Elias High are encouraged to participate in programs which try to establish long term relationships with people from other backgrounds, such as Jews, Italians, Canadians, Irish, Germans and Americans.
+The students of Mar Elias High are encouraged to participate in programs which try to establish long term relationships with people from other backgrounds.

 The students are asked to choose a major during the beginning of the 10th grade.
 The majors that are currently taught at Mar Elias High include: